abhishekghoshh/system-design-helper/docs/system-design/high-level/concepts/caching.md

 ---

+#### Real-World Use Cases

+- **Netflix / YouTube** - video thumbnails, metadata, and recommendation lists are cached at CDN and application tiers so the same catalog page is never recomputed per viewer.
+- **Twitter / X home timeline** - fan-out timelines are pre-computed and cached in Redis so reading a timeline is a cache lookup, not a live database join across thousands of followed accounts.
+- **DNS resolvers** - every browser and OS caches DNS lookups locally (with the record's own TTL) so repeated requests to the same domain skip the network round trip entirely.
+- **API gateways** - authentication middleware caches decoded JWT claims or API keys in-memory for a few seconds to avoid re-verifying a signature on every single request.

+#### Interview Questions and Answers

+**Q1: What is caching and why is it the highest-leverage optimization in system design?**
+A: Caching stores a copy of expensive-to-compute or expensive-to-fetch data in a faster medium so subsequent identical requests are served without re-paying that cost.
+It is high-leverage because real-world access patterns exhibit locality of reference (a small set of hot keys accounts for most traffic), so a relatively small cache can absorb the majority of load and cut both latency and infrastructure cost by orders of magnitude.

+**Q2: What is cache hit rate and why does going from 90% to 99% matter so much more than going from 50% to 60%?**
+A: Hit rate is `hits / (hits + misses)`.
+The relationship between hit rate and backend load is non-linear: at 90% hit rate the backend sees 10% of traffic, at 99% it sees only 1% - a 10x reduction in load for a 9-point improvement in hit rate.
+At low hit rates (50% to 60%) the backend load only drops from 50% to 40%, a much smaller relative win.
+This is why production systems obsess over squeezing the last few percentage points of hit rate.

+**Q3: What is the difference between temporal and spatial locality, and how does each influence cache design?**
+A: Temporal locality means recently accessed data is likely to be accessed again soon - it justifies caching a value after its first read.
+Spatial locality means data related to what was just accessed is also likely to be needed soon - it justifies prefetching or bundling related records (e.g., caching a product with its images and reviews together) so one cache miss populates several future hits at once.

+**Q4: How would you solve the cold-start problem after deploying a new instance or restarting a cluster?**
+A: Pre-warm the cache before accepting production traffic - load the top-N hot keys from the database or restore a snapshot (Redis RDB/AOF) into the new node - and ramp traffic gradually (1% to 10% to 100%) so the cache fills before it takes full load.
+Without warming, every request misses simultaneously and can overwhelm the database exactly when it is least prepared for it.

+**Q5: If your cache hit rate suddenly drops in production, what would you check first?**
+A: In order: (1) eviction rate - is memory pressure forcing out hot keys; (2) TTL configuration - did a deploy shorten TTLs or disable caching for a hot path; (3) key design - did a recent change break key normalization, creating duplicate entries; (4) write rate - is a spike in writes invalidating keys faster than they can be re-read; (5) whether a new cold node/pod joined the fleet without being warmed.

+---

 ### Cache Aside (Lazy Loading)

 The application manages the cache **explicitly**.
 The cache does not interact with the database on its own — the application reads from both and is solely responsible for keeping them in sync.
 This is the most widely used caching pattern in practice.